Aviation Regulator

 Category B license permits passage of carriage of passengers below 20 seats or 10 tonnes.

-The licensing of ground handling functions is undertaken at the EU level pursuant to 1998 Regulation.
-Ground handling services cover services between landing and take-off including baggage handling, maintenance, refuelling, unloading, marshalling, baggage handling.
-Airlines may provide services for themselves or through one or more ground handling contractors.
+The licensing of ground handling functions is undertaken at the EU level pursuant to the 1998 Regulation.
+Ground handling services cover services between landing and take-off, including baggage handling, maintenance, refuelling, unloading, marshalling, and baggage handling.
+Airlines may provide services for themselves or through one or more ground-handling contractors.

 The Airport Authority may charge fees for access to the airport facilities to ground handling service providers.
-This must be approved by the Commission in accordance with the criteria published in EU regulations with respect for freedom to provide ground handling services.
+This must be approved by the Commission in accordance with the criteria published in EU regulations with respect to the freedom to provide ground-handling services.

 The Commission is responsible in relation to certain slot allocation functions.
 The slot is the right to use airport facilities at designated times for airlines.
 In some cases, the slots are allocated on a mandatory basis.

-The slot coordinator assigns slots to airlines and is an independent company responsible for coordination of facilities at 21 airports in the EU including Ireland and formerly the UK.
+The slot coordinator assigns slots to airlines and is an independent company responsible for the coordination of facilities at 21 airports in the EU, including Ireland and formerly the UK.
 The Commission has designated Dublin Airport as s a coordinated slots airport, which means that slots are allocated mandatorily.

-EU regulations on regulating of slots between carriers is by agreement.
-There are sanctions available against use of air slots in a manner different to that intended prejudicial to airport air traffic requirements.
+There are EU regulations on regulating slots between carriers are by agreement.
+There are sanctions available against the use of air slots in a manner different to that intended prejudicial to airport air traffic requirements.

 Tour operators and travel agents must take out and maintain a bond.
 It is an offence to carry on business without a license.

-The Commission is also an authority under certain EU regulation which are dealt with in a separate section.
+The Commission is also an authority under certain EU regulations, which are dealt with in a separate section.
 Disabled persons and persons with reduced mobility are covered by the regulation

-EU regulations dealing with the rights of persons of reduced mobility in carriage by air, designed to protect against discrimination and ensures that assistance is given, is regulated by it .
-Airlines may not refuse to carry persons other than the in very limited circumstances.
+EU regulations dealing with the rights of persons of reduced mobility in carriage by air, designed to protect against discrimination and ensure that assistance is given, are regulated by it.
+Airlines may not refuse to carry persons other than in very limited circumstances.

 Entities managing airports and airlines are obliged to render assistance.
-The airport may levy on an non-discriminatory basis a charge on airport users for the purpose of funding the assistance.
-It must be reasonable cost related and transparent.
+The airport may levy on a non-discriminatory basis a charge on airport users for the purpose of funding the assistance.
+It must be reasonable cost, related, and transparent.

-If, either on complaint or on its own initiative, it is of the view that the regulations are not being complied, it may issue mandatory directions.
+If, either on the complaint or on its own initiative, it is of the view that the regulations are not being complied with, it may issue mandatory directions.
 Failure to comply is an offence.

-The Commission is the enforcement body in Ireland for the regulations on compensations where flights are cancelled, or boarding is disallowed.
+The Commission is the enforcement body in Ireland for the regulations on compensation where flights are cancelled or boarding is disallowed.
 The regulations apply to

 - departures from EU airports